-The Mater is committed to training the next generation of doctors, nurses, midwives and other healthcare practitioners.
-We are proud to have affiliations with a number of universities and TAFE NSW.
+Griffith is committed to training the next generation of doctors, nurses, midwives and other healthcare practitioners.
+We are proud to have affiliations with a number of universities.

-Our nursing and midwifery students are undertaking diploma, bachelor or post graduate programs and work under the supervision of an experienced nurse or midwife and a clinical teacher.
+Our nursing students are undertaking diploma, bachelor or post graduate programs and work under the supervision of an experienced nurse.

-If you have any concerns regarding the care you are receiving from one of our nursing or midwifery students, please discuss this with the Nurse Unit Manager immediately.
+If you have any concerns regarding the care you are receiving from one of our nursing teams or students, please discuss this with the Nurse Unit Manager immediately.